-The hip joints connect our spines to our lower body.
-For this reason, these joints are very strong and sturdy.
-But as a result of their role in providing us with stability, they often become very tight and immobile.
+The hip joints, connecting our spines to our lower body, are incredibly strong and sturdy.
+However, this very role in providing stability often leads to them becoming tight and immobile.

 By performing regular stretches, you can keep the hips loose and functional.
 In this post, we’ll focus on three key stretches for your hips, low back, and lower body in general.
 Specifically, I’ll outline a few stretches for novices, experienced stretchers, and elite gymgoers.